tiny-rhino/how-to-make-a-tech-choice/slides.md

 :::
 _Ask yourself:_ Are your tech choices scaleable?
 Are you ready for success?

-_Remember:_ If you crash, it will cost you.
-Both 💰 and 😎.
+_Remember:_ If you crash, it will cost you!
+Both 💰 and 😎

 ---
 # Get to work